Qubic-Core-Services/Proposals/Core Services CCF Proposal - Strategy & Operations.md

 # Core Services: Strategy & Operations CCF Proposal

-Sent 48.5 billion QUBIC to wallet STRATGYZMPOAFDMOYMFPFIPWAVGCBPFODBKUCELDQANLSDOHTZYRZDEBGALE to support strategy and operations workgroup.
+Sent 72.5 billion QUBIC to wallet STRATGYZMPOAFDMOYMFPFIPWAVGCBPFODBKUCELDQANLSDOHTZYRZDEBGALE to support the strategy and operations workgroup for the months August - October.
 The Qubic amount was calculated using a valuation of 1600 USDT per billion.

 ## Available Options:

 * Option 0: No, I don’t want
-* Option 1: Yes, approved the budget of 48.5 bln QUBIC.
+* Option 1: Yes, approved the budget of 72.5 bln QUBIC.

 ## What does Strategy & Operations do?